Salvation – BT9

 A lot of people lost their faith after carefully studying Church history, because the flesh of religious people can be far uglier than the world’s!
 I was quite shaken also, but I could see the reason they ‘slid down the slippery slope into the gutter’ was because of The Great Wall that quenched the Holy Spirit – they borrowed from the Old Testament and they borrowed from the world!
 Shame, shame, shame!
 Let’s not make the same mistake!
 Let’s go back until back to 2 Corinthians 1:12 “we behaved in the world with simplicity and/coupled godly sincerity, not by human wisdom but by the unconditional-loving-favor-of-grace of God” and so it won’t be said of us like 2 Corinthians 11:13 “But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere and/coupled pure devotion to Christ.”

 The very scribes and Pharisees that Jesus argued with, the so-called “wise and understanding ones,” these same types of religious people took the Church over from the “little children and other ‘least among you’ that the kingdom belongs to.”
 By making it so complicated, they showed partiality and favoritism, the exact opposite of God’s nature!
 Christianity didn’t need any of the junk the Catholic Church added to gain control.
 All the Church needed was to stay meno connected-to Christ by staying surrendered to the control of the Holy Spirit to “produce MUCH fruit to the glory of the Father.”
+See A 11-21-2021 Vision about Meno abiding.
 But once you disconnect, you really “can’t do anything.”
 Religious people can’t accept defeat because they are too proud, so even with poor results, they double and triple-down.
 And that’s what made Church history a disaster!
 We can learn from their mistakes.
 That’s why so much revival and this website is going back to the simplicity of total surrender to the Holy Spirit to DO IT ALL.
 All glory goes to the Spirit’s results!